 Not everyone in your organization will be customer-facing, but they will interact with the wider community in some way.
 When your employees talk about work with their neighbors and friends, do they have positive things to say?
 That can strengthen your company’s reputation as a great place to work.

-Determining if a company values their people
+Signs a company values their employees

-Watch what the company’s leadership does.
+Watch what the company’s (or even your own company’s) leadership does.